-The focus indicator (often signified by a "focus ring") identifies the currently focused element on your page.
-For users who are unable to use a mouse, this indicator is extremely important because it acts as a stand-in for their mouse-pointer.
+The focus indicator, often signified by a "focus ring," identifies the element in focus on your page.
+For users who can't or don't want to use a mouse, this indicator is extremely important, because it acts as a stand-in for a mouse-pointer.

 If the browser's default focus indicator clashes with your design, you can use CSS to restyle it.
-Just remember to keep your keyboard users in mind!
+Remember to keep your users in mind.

 div[tabindex="0"]:focus {